Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_2/week_2_day_4_plan.md

 # Week 2, Day 4: Thursday, July 21, 2022
 ## Synopsis

-Data access and APIs.** The morning sessions focus on accommodating both the
+Data access and APIs.
+The morning sessions focus on accommodating both the
                 developer-user and the eventual end-user.
-First, participants learn to collaborate over GitHub through issues and pull requests.
+First, participants learn to collaborate using branches and implement semantic versioning.
 In the second session we introduce Application Programming Interfaces (APIs).
-The afternoon’s session allows participants to develop a collaborative starter API for the laboratory edition, which we will be able to publish and use that day.
+The afternoon’s session allows participants to profile and optimize their queries using Monex.
 The final session is reserved for review and catch-up.

 ## Outcome goals
 * Use branches effectively.